Prioritising the well-being and welfare of staff and students really matters as we plan and reflect on learning during coronavirus.

-Caring about the wellbeing of pupils, families and staff needs to be the primary focus.
+Caring about the wellbeing of pupils, families and staff needs to be a priority for schools over next academic year.
 Schools and colleges are social institutions which play a role at the heart of their community.
-The Government has highlighted particular groups of children as ‘vulnerable’, but many children may face abuse, isolation, friendship troubles, poor mental health, hunger, bullying and exploitation during this unusual term.
-For NEU guidance on vulnerable children, see here.
+The Government has highlighted particular groups of children as ‘vulnerable’, but many children may have faced abuse, isolation, friendship troubles, poor mental health, hunger, bullying and exploitation during lockdown.
+For some children and young people, the transition back to school may also be a very challenging period that brings new anxieties and fears For NEU guidance on vulnerable children, see here.

 Physical health and wellbeing

 Many families will face increased financial and social challenges during this time.
-Ensuring families have access to support, including free school meals, food banks, and other services, is critical to meeting basic needs.
-It is as important to provide families with links and encourage them to do physical activities as it is to set academic work.
+Ensuring families have access to support, including free school meals, food banks, and other support services, is critical to meeting basic needs.
+It is important to provide families with sources of helpful advice these links and encourage them to engage in physical activities.

 Mental and emotional wellbeing